lsst-ts/ts_tma_tma-documentation_ethernet-conexions/Ethernet-Connections.md

 ### Support PC

 This is a support PC provided by Tekniker.
 It is used for engineering purposes.
-This PC is linked to the VLAN209 and to the wireless Rubin network.
-Originally this PC was installed by Tekniker in level 6, but ir was relocated by Rubin staff after Tekniker's departure
+This PC is linked to the 139.229.171.0/24 network and to the wireless Rubin network.
+Originally this PC was installed by Tekniker in level 6, but it was relocated by Rubin staff after Tekniker's departure, at the time of writing this, it was located at the TMA Azimuth platform.

 In level 6 there is a switch that allows the connection of other elements for diagnosis.
-It was the point where Alberto and Julen connected their laptops when they were in the summit.
+It was the point where Alberto and Julen connected their laptops when they were at the summit.

-## VLANs (deprecated, now managed by Rubin IT)

-The VLANs listed here are from the original design when the switches were managed by Tekniker, the current approach is different and managed by Rubin IT.

-### 192.168.209.X

-Main MCS network.

-### 192.168.210.X

-Network for modbus slaves.

-### 192.168.211.X

-Network for encoder system.

-### 192.168.212.X

-Network for auxiliary axes communications.

-### 192.168.213.X

-Network for AXES PXI communications.

-### 192.168.180.X

-Safety network.

-## Protocols in the network

-TCP, UPD and SSH.

-## Devices with remote access and what protocol being used to access

-There are 2 elements with remote access at this moment:

-- MCC.
-VNC connection over ssh over VPN.
-- Support PC.
-Teamviewer.

-## List of users with remote access enabled

-- Julen Garcia
-- Alberto Izpizua

 ## List of macs and IPs